vgmenon/WebPortfolio_VGMenon/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a graduate student in the Department of Earth Sciences at Dartmouth College.
-I research on the interplay between clay minerals and heterotrophic bacteria in the surface ocean; to understand its implications on the organo-microbial interactions, trace metal cycling and ultimately its implications on the carbon sequestration efficiency of the Biological Carbon Pump.
-I delve into this intricate relationship through a diverse methodological toolbox, encompassing microscopy, spectrophotometry, and mass spectrometry.
+I am currently a graduate student in the Department of Earth Sciences at Dartmouth College.
+My research currently focuses on understanding the impact of lithogenic minerals dust on particle aggregation and dynamics in the surface ocean; to understand its implications on the organo-mineral interactions, biogeochemical changes (specifically the role of heterotrophic bacteria in forming these aggregates) and ultimately assess its implications on the carbon sequestration efficiency of the Biological Carbon Pump.
+I delve into this intricate relationship through a diverse methodological toolbox, encompassing particle image analysis, sensors, microscopy, spectrophotometry, and mass spectrometry.
 {style="text-align: justify;"}